caranha/GP-short-tutorial/README.md

 # TODO
-- Code for running NEAT
-  - AIGym -- OK

-- Lecture Materials
+## Lecture Notes:
-  - Work on Outline a bit more
+- Finish First version of the Slides
+- Add a reference to GP Handbook
-  - Prepare Slide outline
+- Prepare a script
-  - Add code/image to slides
+- Rework slides based on script

+## Code Improvement
-- Improve code
+- Add softbot code from Fabio
-  - Put all DEAP code in the same directory?
-    - Output tree with .txt, output image with correct name
+- Merge directories 01 and 02
+- 01_SimpleGP: create a .txt file with the best tree found
-  - Make a module for operators/terminal sets in DEAP code
+- 01_SimpleGP: Create a module for operator/terminal set selection
-  - Make parameters explicit in DEAP code
-  - Break AIGym code's evolution loop in DEAP code
+- 01_SimpleGP: Break evolution loop in the DEAP/AIGym example
-  - Make Run images for DEAP code
+- 01_SimpleGP: Make Evolutionary Run Dynamics images (check NEAT for how)

-- Code for running Softbots
+- Remove `Deap_Examples`